Table of Contents

 - Standardization: Uniform weights and measures, evidenced by the discovery of cubical stone weights and standardized brick sizes, facilitated trade and commerce.

-- Most scholars agree that the Indus script was read from right to left.
+- Direction of the Indus Script: Most scholars agree that the Indus script was written and read from right to left.

 Religion